 The case of postcondition is not as simple, since the postcondition of a method is not a single assertion.
 Instead, the postcondition is a pair, consisting of a normal postcondition (that should be valid when the method terminates normally), and an exceptional postcondition (that should be valid when the method terminates abnormally).
 Further, the exceptional postcondition is also a pair: the first component consists of a list of pairs that associates assertions to exceptions, while the second component is an assertion.
-It functions as a kind of try-catch block, where we have assertions corresponding to some exceptions that may escape the method, and a default assertion in case the exception is not "catched".
+The intuitive idea is to have a kind of try-catch block, where we have assertions corresponding to some exceptions that may escape the method, and a default assertion in case the exception is not "catched".

-Therefore, to define the postcondition of a method, we need first to define a simple assertion:
+Therefore, to define the postcondition of a method, we need first to define a simple postcondition:

-SimplePost := expr(Expr Vpost, PredPost)
+$$SimplePost := expr(Expr\ Vpost, PredPost)$$